feathersjs-ecosystem/authentication/migrating.md

 We have removed some of the authentication hooks, specifically around authorization permissions.

-The following hooks have been remove:
+The following hooks have been removed:

 - `restrictToOwner`
 - `restrictToRoles`